chanind/frame-semantic-transformer/README.md

     --output-dir ./outputs
 ```

+Training uses [Pytorch Lightning](https://www.pytorchlightning.ai/) behind the scenes, and will place tensorboard logs into `./lightning_logs` as it trains.

 If you need more control, you can also directly import the `train()` method from `frame_semantic_transformer.train` and run training directly in code.

 ## Contributing